cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## MsgService

-Although it is technically feasible to proceed to create a novel `MsgService`, the recommended approach is to define `Protobuf` `Msg` service.
+Although it is technically feasible to create a novel `MsgService`, the recommended approach is to define a `Protobuf` `Msg` service.
 Each module will have exactly one Protobuf Msg service defined in `tx.proto` and there will be a RPC service method for each message type in the module.
 Implicitly, the ProtoBuf message service defines the interface layer of the state mutating processes contained within the module.

 ### Example MsgService